Congressional Republicans reject Democratic call for broader coronavirus relief

 In addition to the small business funding, Schumer and House of Representatives Speaker Nancy Pelosi are pressing for another funding stream of more than $250 billion that would aid hospitals, state and local governments, along with expanded food aid for the poor.

-Republicans are against the second batch of funding, calling it premature.
+Some Congressional Republicans are against the second batch of funding, calling it premature.

-Maryland Governor Larry Hogan, the Republican chairman of the National Governors Association, and vice-chair Governor Andrew Cuomo of New York, a Democrat, on Saturday urged the federal government to provide immediate fiscal relief for states battling the outbreak.
+Maryland Governor Larry Hogan, the Republican chairman of the National Governors Association, and vice-chair Governor Andrew Cuomo of New York, a Democrat, on Saturday urged the federal government to provide immediate fiscal relief for states.

-“Despite this grave challenge, the recently passed federal CARES Act contained zero funding to offset these drastic state revenue shortfalls,” Hogan and Cuomo said in a statement.
-“Congress must provide immediate fiscal assistance directly to all states.”
+“The federal stimulus bill is going to be key,” Cuomo told a news conference.
+“That legislation, in my opinion, has to be better than the past legislation — has to be less political, less pork barrel and more targeted to the actual purpose” of helping places most directly affected by the coronavirus.

-They called on Congress to provide $500 billion to meet the states’ budgetary shortfalls amid the pandemic.
+Cuomo and Hogan called on Congress to provide $500 billion to meet the states’ budgetary shortfalls.

-Reporting by Linda So and Richard Cowan; Editing by Scott Malone, Bernadette Baum and Daniel Wallis
+Reporting by Linda So and Richard Cowan; Editing by Scott Malone, Bernadette Baum, Daniel Wallis and Diane Craft